I was getting emails about the acoustic panels literally daily. I compiled those questions and found the most asked questions.

 Do acoustic panels destroy walls?

-The adhesive glue can destroy the paint of the wall if the paint is not of good quality.
+In-Depth: The adhesive glue can destroy the paint on the wall if the paint is not of good quality.
 The panels themselves can’t destroy either the wall or the paint.

 Don’t worry you can go for the panels.
 You will love the sound after installing them.
 You will fall in love with your home theater after the sound is filtered by these panels.